Outdoor Hygiene Tips

 However, that does mean deeming what is “necessary” to your health and well-being.
 You may use hair gel every day at home, but is it really a must-have when you’re in the wilderness?

 If you go to any supermarket’s travel section, you will find travel-size deodorant, body wash, shampoo, disinfectant wipes, hand sanitizer, mouth wash, toothpaste, and conditioner.
 These are the basic things that will keep your skin clean, breath fresh, and hair healthy.
+While you are at it, don’t forget a super simple first aid kit.
+This might be borderline “hygiene” but you never know when someone you are with gets a hiking injury.

 What Not To Do